Columbus Religious Discrimination Attorneys

 - Subjecting an employee to harassment on the basis of their religion.

 If your employer has taken (or failed to take) any of the preceding actions because of your religious beliefs, it is imperative that you take immediate action to protect your rights.
 With employment discrimination claims, quick action can make all the difference.
 When an employee fails to file a claim before the expiration of the statute of limitations, they may lose out on exercising their legal rights.

 An employer is required by law to accommodate employees’ religious beliefs and practices within reason.
 It is crucial that workers understand the implications of these rules—generally speaking, employees should be allowed to wear religious clothing and accessories at the workplace, even the attire in question is different from other employees.

 In addition, you cannot be forced to wear clothing and accessories that your religion prohibits.
 Exceptions exist if your beliefs and practices cause undue hardship, such as impeding on safety regulations, decreasing work efficiency, or unfairly increasing the workloads of other employees.
 Religious dress and grooming discrimination can be especially complex issues.
-If your employer refuses to accommodate your religious beliefs, practices, dress, or grooming, please be sure to contact our Columbus religious discrimination attorney.
+If your employer refuses to accommodate your religious beliefs, practices, dress, or grooming, please be sure to contact our Columbus religious discrimination attorneys.

 Religious Harassment Under Title VII